percona/percona-xtradb-cluster/doc-pxc/source/manual/xtrabackup_sst.rst

 To be set on joiner only, supersedes IST if set.
 Currently requires manual setup.
 Hence, not supported currently.

+.. option:: use_extra

+    :Values: 0,1
+    :Default: 0

+If set to 1, SST will use the thread pool's `extra_port <http://www.percona.com/doc/percona-server/5.6/performance/threadpool.html#extra_port>`_.
+Make sure that thread pool is enabled and extra_port option is set in my.cnf before you turn on this option.

 .. _tar_ag_xbstream:

 Tar against xbstream